DerGuru/The-Resonant/New Chapters/Part1/P1-05_Echoes.md

 Soon, the resonance would clarify.

-The human—unaware yet sensitive—would awaken to the connection, to the resonance humming softly within.
+The human - unaware yet sensitive - would awaken to the connection, to the resonance humming softly within.

 And together, they would both become whole.